kencan7749/pytorch_cnn_preferred/README.md

 # pytorch cnn_preferred

-  Generate preferred image/video for the target units in arbitrary CNN model written in pytorch
+  Generate a preferred image/video for the target units in arbitrary CNN model written in pytorch.

 | features[12]                                                 | features[14]                                                 | features[17]                                                 | features[21]                                                 |                         features[28]                         | classifier[6]                                                |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | :----------------------------------------------------------: | ------------------------------------------------------------ |